Ladies-Storm-Hackathons/GHC-Scholarships/README.md

 # GHC-Scholarships

-Comprehensive list of student scholarships for the Grace Hopper Conference in 2015.
+Comprehensive list of student scholarships for the Grace Hopper Conference in Octover 2015.

-To add to this, send a pull request or email freialisa@gmail.com
+To add to this, send a pull request or email freialisa@gmail.com.
+This aims to cover all scholarships, even if they only apply to specific sub groups (LGBTQ, specific country, etc) to enable as many students to attend GHC as possible!

 | Deadline | Scholarship |
 |----------|-------------|